Activities on the American Side of Niagara Falls

 Jet Boat Tours

-Another activity available on both sides of the falls, the Jet Boats leave from Lewiston, NY and give a heart-pounding ride into the Niagara Whirlpool.
+Another activity available on both sides of the falls, the jet boats give a heart-pounding ride into the Niagara Whirlpool.
 All jet boat rides take place downstream from the falls, and class 6 rapids prevent the boats from going upstream.
 Children as young as four (or 40") may ride on the "Jet Dome" boats, though the open jet boats require a height of 44".
+Our family took a ride on the enclosed boat through Niagara Jet Adventures out of Youngstown, NY.
+Our younger son was eight years old and he absolutely loved the ride.
+There is a platform on the back of the boat for those who would like to have the full experience of getting soaked by the rapids.
+The tour lasts approximately one hour and is highly recommended for families with children ages four and up.

 Aquarium of Niagara